 During the disaster, you can text SHELTER and your Zip code to 43362 (4FEMA) to locate the shelter closest to you.
 If you call 311 or 211 for information, these systems may be overburdened with calls after the disaster.
 Be patient.
 You should only call 911 if you have an immediate need for medical attention or evacuation help.
 If emergency 911 services are needed, that system may be taking a large volume of calls as well.

-If you have pets, make sure you bring along adequate food and fresh water for both your family and pet.
-Grocery and pet stores are likely to be closed or sold out of essentials including dog food, cat food and other pet supplies.
+If you have pets, bring along adequate food and fresh water for your family and pets.
+Grocery and pet stores are likely to be closed or sold out of essentials including food, and other pet supplies.

 This FEMA brochure has tips for families with pets on what to do in preparation for or during a disaster.